Characters: Buffy The Vampire Slayer Antagonists

 - Ax-Crazy: Juuuust a little bit.

-- Bad Boss: Seriously, name an episode with her in it that didn't depict her physically abusing her minions or insulting them to their faces.
+- Bad Boss: Seriously, name an episode with her in it that doesn't depict her physically abusing her minions or insulting them to their faces.

 - Becoming the Mask: Has taken on more and more human traits over the years, much to her annoyance.

 - The Brainless Beauty: The ditziest Big Bad ever.
-Not that it made her any less terrifying or unstoppable.
-Actually lampshaded by Buffy after Glory decapitates the Buffybot and still assumed she was the real Buffy:
+Not that it makes her any less terrifying or unstoppable.
+Actually lampshaded by Buffy after Glory decapitates the Buffybot and still assumes she was the real Buffy:

 "You're not the brightest God in the heavens, are you?"

 - Brought Down to Badass: It's been stated that she was considerably weakened upon being banished to Earth and trapped in human form, and she's still capable of curb-stomping Buffy and the Scoobies any day of the week.

 - Bullying a Dragon: When Willow attacks her in revenge for what she did to Tara, Glory not only shrugs it off for the most part, but even takes the time to taunt Willow over brain-sucking Tara, declaring that it was "something to treasure".

 - Cunning Linguist: Can speak any demon or human language.